-This one time, we stayed at a boutique hostel when we visited Bangkok.
+This one time in Bangkok, we stayed at a boutique hostel.
 It was so intricately put together I would’ve gone away with only great memories of it, but as luck would have it, I lost my new tablet computer in the room, got so upset over the handling of the issue, and never went back again.

 Side note: I am surprised my expired Solaris 100 film turned out at all!